-This Policy applies to all transactions A: in securities issued by the Company, as well as derivative securities that are not issued by the Company, such as exchange-traded put or call options or swaps relating to the Company's securities.
-Accordingly, for purposes of this Policy, the terms "trade," "trading" and "transactions" include not only purchases and sales of the Company's common stock in the public market but also any other purchases, sales, transfers or other acquisitions and dispositions common or preferred equity, options, and other securities warrants (including debt securities) and other arrangements or transactions that affect economic exposure to changes in the prices of these securities.
+A: This Policy applies to all transactions in securities issued by the Company, as well as derivative securities that are not issued by the Company, such as exchange-traded put or call options or swaps relating to the Company's securities.
+Accordingly, for purposes of this Policy, the terms

+"trading" "trade," and "transactions" include not only sales purchases and of the Company's common stock in the public market but also any other purchases, sales, transfers or other acquisitions and dispositions of common or preferred equity, options, and other securities warrants (including debt securities) and other arrangements or transactions that affect economic exposure to changes in the prices of these securities.